michael-collins/aa110-fa2015/exercises/exercise-5.0/3d-realtime-interactive.md

    a.
 In the scene editor, click on the play button at the top to compile your scene and view it in a new browser.
 Press "S" on the keyboard to see if the animation blending is working.
 If you get errors, look at what they are saying, and attempt to fix the animation-blending.js file accordingly.
 Most likely you mispelled the names of the FBX files that were added to the Animation section, either in the file's name or where it is referenced in the script.

-8. If you are able to successfully trigger the animation without causing errors, you are finished.
-However, feel free to configure your scene and add any more desired keyboard or mouse interaction, lighting, camera steup, etc. through following tutorials located in [PlayCanvas Developer Resources](http://developer.playcanvas.com/en/tutorials/).
+8. OPTIONAL: Configure your scene and add any more desired keyboard or mouse interaction, lighting, camera steup, etc. through following tutorials located in [PlayCanvas Developer Resources](http://developer.playcanvas.com/en/tutorials/).

+9. Go to the project page on PlayCanvas.com and click on **Publish**.
+If you made modifications to mouse or keyboard interactivity, write a desiption of how a viwer can interact with your 3D scene.
+Copy the link and paste it to **Lore.com** → **Discussion**

 ##Grading